Linnaea borealis

 BC Native: No

-Native Habitat: Moist, shady woods, forests, forest openings, and forest margins and along pathways from sea level to the subalpine, often in thin, rocky soils or growing in the moss layer.
+Native Habitat: Moist, shady woods, forests, forest openings, and forest margins and along pathways from sea level to the subalpine, often in thin, rocky soils or growing in the moss layer from Alaska to California and east to Newfoundland.

 Award: